This page will be kept up to date with publishing opportunities from conferences and journals relevant to our community.

 The Journal of Interactive Technology and Pedagogy seeks scholarly work that explores the intersection of technology with teaching, learning, and research.
 We are interested in contributions that take advantage of the affordances of digital platforms in creative ways.
 We invite both textual and multimedia submissions employing interdisciplinary and creative approaches in the humanities, sciences, and social sciences.
 Besides scholarly papers, the submissions can consist of audio or visual presentations and interviews, dialogues, or conversations; creative/artistic works; manifestos; or other scholarly materials.

-The submission deadline for the next General Issue is May 15th, 2019.
+The submission deadline for the next Special Issue is November 30th, 2019.

 Please view submission guidelines for information about submitting to the Journal.

 Student Engagement in Higher Education Journal - Current call for contributions

 There is currently an open call for contributions.

 If you considering submitted a student voice, opinion piece, non-text submission or review please contact the editorial team beforehand by email.

 If you would like to check if your submission idea is likely to fit with the journal in terms of focus and quality, please submit a proposal of your intended submission (in the order of 300 words) before writing and submitting the full piece.